YosefCh/CarPrice_Assignment/README.md

 ## Results

 The results section of the notebook includes a summary of the performance of each model, as well as visualizations of the results.
-The best performing model is highlighted.

 ## Usage

-To use this notebook, you will need to have Python installed, along with the necessary libraries (numpy, pandas, matplotlib, scikit-learn, seaborn).
+To use this notebook, you can install Python, along with the necessary libraries (numpy, pandas, matplotlib, scikit-learn, seaborn).
 You can then run the notebook cell-by-cell to follow along with the analysis.
+Alternatively the file can be run on __https://colab.research.google.com/__

 ## Level

 This project is suitable for individuals with an **intermediate** level of understanding in machine learning and Python programming.
 Familiarity with regression models, data preprocessing, and cross-validation is assumed.
 The code is well-commented and explained, making it accessible to those who are relatively new to these concepts but have some foundational knowledge.

-Please note that this project involves a certain level of complexity in terms of the models used and the feature engineering performed.
-Therefore, it may not be suitable for absolute beginners.
-However, it provides a good opportunity for those looking to expand their skills in machine learning and data analysis.

-## Disclaimer

-The results of this project are based on a specific dataset and may not generalize to other datasets or contexts.
-Always perform your own analysis when working with a new dataset.